JiaojiaoYe1994/jiaojiaoye.github.com/README.md

 * Segmentation

-In this [blog](https://jiaojiaoye1994.github.io/jiaojiaoye.github.com/posts/paper/CVAE_sequence_model_papers),I show a brief introduction of image segmentation and summarize some awesome work.
+In this [blog](https://jiaojiaoye1994.github.io/jiaojiaoye.github.com/posts/paper/CVAE_sequence_model_papers),I show a brief introduction of image segmentation and summarize some awesome work of this direction.

 ### Tutorial